 Swimming pool near Lužánky park (indoor + outdoor terrace)

-Swimming pool offers 2 pools.
-One for swimmers (50m) and one for relaxation with water temperature of 33°C. Services offered: aquabar, massages, pedicure.
+The swimming pool offers 2 pools.
+One for swimmers (50m) and one for relaxation with a water temperature of 33°C. Services offered: aqua bar, massages, pedicure.

 Swimming pool Řečkovice (indoor)

 Newly opened pool with various facilities on the northern edge of Brno.
 Open daily, a 25m swimming pool with 6 lanes.
 Fitness and aqua aerobic activities and children’s swimming courses available.

 Aqualand Moravia in Pasohlávky (indoor + outdoor)